 We selected members for a Community Advisory Committee (CAC) in summer of 2021.
 The feedback of CAC members is helping shape Connect SLC.

-What is the purpose of a Master Plan and why is it important?
+What is the purpose of a City-wide Transportation Plan and why is it important?

-Master Plans are long-term policy documents that define big goals and needs as well as ways to achieve them.
+City-wide Transportation Plans are long-term policy documents that define big goals and needs as well as ways to achieve them.
 They also guide City staff on how to implement smaller-scale projects and programs.
-Salt Lake City has adopted many transportation-focused Master Plans in recent years, including the 2017 Transit Master Plan and the 2015 Bicycle and Pedestrian Master Plan.
+Salt Lake City has adopted many city-wide transportation-focused Plans in recent years, including the 2017 Transit Master Plan and the 2015 Bicycle and Pedestrian Master Plan.

 Thanks to everyone that has engaged with us about transportation values in SLC!

-We have been working with our Community Advisory Committee (CAC) members to analyze the survey results and figure out next steps for public engagement.
+We have been working with our CAC members to analyze the survey results and figure out next steps for public engagement.

 What We Heard